Education isn’t just for school, it’s for entrepreneurship and empowerment

 I look back on my journey and smile because I know that next year, many more passionate, determined and educated young women from rural Africa will be on their way to the Baobab Summit 2018, flying for the first time.

-As a member of CAMA, the 84,675-strong and growing pan-African Camfed alumnae network, Dorcas is deeply committed to ‘plowing back’ the benefits of her education into her community.
+As a member of the CAMFED Association Dorcas is deeply committed to ‘plowing back’ the benefits of her education into her community.
 She is proof that when a girl in rural Africa has an opportunity to progress through education she will help turn the tide of poverty, unlocking opportunities for herself and others along the way.
 Girls’ education is the best investment we can make for the future of our world.